nathanwbailey/msc_project/README.md

 - **Part 2: Decoder**
     - Adds a decoder to the contrastive learning methods to provide a direct comparison to the autoencoder approach
-    - Contrasts 2 methods of adding the decoder
+    - Contrasts two methods of adding the decoder
     - Compares Instance Norm and Batch Norm Approaches
-    - Evaluates the approaches on the task of downstream weather forecasting
+    - Evaluates the approaches to the task of downstream weather forecasting

 - **Part 3: Robust**
     - Attempts to make the chosen SIMCLR approach more robust and have better downstream performance